Alexanderplatz: World Clock

+The World Clock (‹See Tfd›German: Weltzeituhr), is a large turret-style world clock located.
+By reading the markings on its metal rotunda, the current time for 148 major cities from around the world can be determined.
+Since its erection by the German Democratic Republic in 1969, it has been a tourist attraction and meeting place.

 Berolina

+Berolina is the female personification of Berlin and the allegorical female figure symbolizing the city.
+One of the best-known portraits of Berolina is the statue that once stood in Alexanderplatz.

 Fountain of Friendship

 The Fountain of Friendship (Brunnen der Völkerfreundschaft) was erected in 1970 during the redesign of Alexanderplatz and inaugurated on October 7.
 It was created by Walter Womacka and his group of artists.
 Its water basin has a diameter of 23 meters, it is 6.20 meters high and is built from embossed copper, glass, ceramics and enamel.
 The water spurts from the highest point and then flows down in spirals over 17 shells, which each have a diameter between one and four meters.
 After German reunification, it was completely renovated in a metal art workshop during the reconstruction of the Galeria Kaufhof.

 Other

-Apart from Hackescher Markt, Alexanderplatz is the only existing square in front of one of the medieval gates of Berlin's city wall.
+Apart from Hackescher Markt, Alexanderplatz is the only existing square in front of one of the medieval gates of Berlin's city well.